Ez3kiel-dev/dero-control-interface/README.md

 ## Features

-* Monitor the Dero network by getting information from derod (general, mining, explorer)
+* Monitor the Dero network by getting information from derod (network state, mining, explorer).
-* Control your wallet remotely (transfer with secret message, integrated address, history, Dero NameService SC)
+* Control your wallet remotely (transfer with secret message, integrated address, history, Dero NameService SC).
-* Search a block, tx, smart contract or a named address
+* Search a block, tx, smart contract or a named address.

 ## Donations